allentimothe/patient-backend/README.md

 ## ⚙️ Technologies Used
 - Node.js
+- dotenv
 - Express
 - MongoDB
 - Heroku (for deployment)

 ## 🎬 Getting Started
-[Click](https://food-truck-hunt.herokuapp.com/users/signin) here to see the live app!
+[Click](https://github.com/allentimothe/patient-backend.git) here to see the live app!